apache/datasketches-website/docs/Architecture/LargeScale.md

 #### Multiple Languages

 * The DataSketches library is now available in three languages, Java, C++, and Python.
-A forth language, GoLang, is in development.
+A fourth language, Go, is in development.

 ### Compatibility Across Languages, Software Versions And Binary Serialization Versions